BabylonJS/OldDocumentationSite/content/How_To/Particles/Solid_Particles.md

  This enables the multimaterial support, then copies the model geometries and creates automatically the SPS multimaterial from the model materials, with the following rule :
 - if several models share the same material, this material is used only once in the SPS : particles are sorted in this purpose to minimize the draw call numbers,
 - if a model has no material, a standard material is created,
-- if another following model has also no material, the first rule applies : the newly created standard material is shared among the particles depicting all the model with no material.
+- if another following model has also no material, the first rule applies : the newly created standard material is shared among the particles depicting all the models with no material.
 Example : https://playground.babylonjs.com/#RCUHJA

 You can obviously notice that this method associates the model materials to the particles on the particle shape basis : all the particles of a given shape share the same material.